Cheese tortellini and broccoli florets are drowned in the creamiest, dreamiest Parmesan cheese sauce with a touch of garlic and parsley.

 It comes together so quickly you can fit it right into a busy weeknight.
 Or not.
 That’s definitely not a requirement!
 But if you’ve had a long or particularly stressful day then this is a good way to end it.

-The broccoli and tortellini are cooked separately then tossed in the easy sauce that starts with butter and garlic then moves on to half & half and a shocking amount of Parmesan cheese.
-Enough to sprinkle on an entire dish army of spaghetti.
+The broccoli and tortellini are cooked separately then tossed in an easy sauce that starts with butter, garlic and flour for thickening then moves on to heavy cream and a shocking amount of Parmesan cheese.
+Enough to sprinkle on an entire army of spaghetti.

 Don’t be scared.
 Embrace the Parmesan.
 It’s a necessary evil, the most important component because without it there is no alfredo.
 You really must love Parmesan.
 And I do.
 I really, really do.

 I’m not asking you to make it every night.

 - 16 ounces broccoli florets (about 4 cups cooked)

 - 1 tablespoon all-purpose flour

 - 1 + ½ cups fresh grated Parmesan cheese

 - Steam the broccoli until tender and cook the tortellini according to package directions.
 Right before draining scoop out ½ cup of the cooking water and set it aside.
 Toss the cooked tortellini with a pat of butter to prevent sticking.